tfausak/tfausak.github.io/_drafts/ios-8-web-apps.md

       content="telephone=no">
 {% endhighlight %}

-- set `telephone=no` to not automatically link phone numbers
+This tag prevents Safari from automatically linking phone numbers.

 ## Icons